Bmcgaughan/chat-app/README.md

 - Clone the project
 - run npm install to install all dependancies

-### Application Use

-Work in Progress...right now just getting the structure set up.
-User can enter their name and choose a theme color.

 ### User Stories
 - As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.